KannonZenetism/zenetism-field-physics/zenetism/MP11-codex-of-principles-ch26.md

 ### 26.16 The Embodied Steward — Known in Mythic Language as a Bodhisattva

 A rare subset of Centropic Stewards retains full DS / DM integration
-without dissolving into the formless resonance of DP / DL.
+without resolving fully into the archetypal field of DP / DL.

 When such a Steward chooses embodiment,
 mythic traditions describe them as **embodied Bodhisattvas** —